Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 ## 33.5 The _Simp_ module
-Simp is a simple 2D API framework for drawing graphics, completely written in Jai.
+Simp is a simple 2D API framework for drawing graphics with OpenGL as backend, completely written in Jai.

 Here is Simp's minimum code to open and close a window:

 See *33.2_simp_window.jai*: